 Travel tip: If you’re a Sprint customer, International Roaming is included in your contract, which is great for traveling abroad.
 Sprint also provides customers with the option of adding on a data roaming plan for $5/day or $25/week.
 I found this extremely useful for spur of the moment decisions – especially when a local recommended good food or hidden gems.
 (I’m in no way sponsored or connected with Sprint, other than a current customer.
 Just sharing my experience!)

-About Jessica: I’m a Chicago-based Architect-in-training, amateur photographer, adventure seeker, in search of beauty around the world.
+I’m a Chicago-based Architect-in-training, amateur photographer, adventure seeker, in search of beauty around the world.
 I find inspiration from exploration – whether by bike, by car, by plane, or by book.
 You can follow my journey @parmenter_jessica